mage-ai/magic-devcontainer/README.md

 Data will begin streaming 30 seconds after the container starts.

-## 🤓 Stream data from a Pubsub topic to S3
+## 🤓 Stream data from a dummy source to S3

 1. Navigate to the "Pipelines" tab in the Mage UI.
 2. Two pipelines exist— `kafka_demo` and `dbt_demo`— click `kafka_demo` then the "code" icon in the top left to open the pipeline code.